firefox35/konnect/README.md

 - About Screen Image

-  - The user is shown with an introduction of electricity flowing throught the screen needed to be Konnect to the game.
+  - The user is shown with an introduction of electricity flowing through the screen needed to be Konnect to the game.

 - About Screen Description